neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 ## Configure your history retention period

-Neon retains a history of changes for all branches, enabling features like point-in-time restore and time travel queries.
-It can also function as part of your database backup strategy.
+Neon retains a history of changes for all branches.
+This history enables point-in-time restore and time travel queries, among other development-focused features.
+Keeping a history enables recovering lost data or viewing the past state of your database, which is helpful when trying to determine when an issue occurred or find a restore point.
+Neon's history can also function as a database backup strategy.

 By default, Neon's history retention window is set to **1 day** across all plans to help you avoid unexpected storage costs.